KaspijaALT/kaspijaalt/README.md

 # About Me

-Hi, I’m **Kaspars**, a 19-year-old web developer with a passion for building efficient web applications.
-I specialize in **Laravel**, troubleshooting, and testing websites to ensure everything works seamlessly.
+I’m a web developer focused on creating reliable and efficient web applications.
+Specializing in **Laravel**, I ensure seamless functionality through troubleshooting and testing.

 ## What I Do

-- Develop and test web applications using **Laravel** and **Vue.js**.
+- Build and test web applications using **Laravel** and **Vue.js**.
-- Focus on creating clean, maintainable code.
-- Collaborate on projects with a strong emphasis on teamwork and attention to detail.
+- Write clean, maintainable code with attention to detail.
+- Work collaboratively on team projects.

-### Recent Work
+## Recent Work

-I recently worked with my team to build a Laravel project.
-You can check it out here:
+Collaborated on a Laravel project, available here:
 [Marketplace - RSS](https://github.com/Brimsky/RSS)

-## Currently Learning

-Right now, i'm diving into **cybersecurity tools** and how **AI** is revolutionizing the development field.